All are welcome

 On Thursdays, all are welcome.
 Come as a beginner for assistance or to deepen your practice; and receive guidance on your experience.
 We begin at 7:00 with instruction, a 30-40 minute meditation, then open discussion and Q&A from 8:00-8:30.

-For longer courses, consider our 6-week Intro to Buddhism and Meditation class or mitra study.
+For longer courses, consider our 5-week classes on Meditation or Intro to Buddhism.

 Scroll down to learn more about what you may learn.